-Beginning January 1, 2020, Texas law requires certain businesses that experience a data breach of system security which affects 250 or more Texans to provide notice of that data breach to the Office of the Texas Attorney General.
+Texas law requires certain businesses that experience a data breach of system security to notify affected consumers AND also to provide notice of that data breach to the Office of the Texas Attorney General if the breach affects 250 or more Texans.

 How do I provide this required Data Breach Notice to the Texas Attorney General’s Office?